christianriccio/Computational-statistics/README.md

-# Computation-statistic
-Optimization algorithms for minima of functions
+# Optimization algorithms for find minima of functions

 I am going to present the two first, very basic, optimization methods for 1 parameter:
 > Tri-section method